endurantgames/cosmiclegends/src/classes/divine.md

     When you are below half your Health, add 1 to the dice pool to advance any Goal.

-Wisdom of Athena
+Stamina of Atlas

-:   Your insight is unmatched by anyone save the gods themselves.
-    Add 2 to the dice pool to advance the Outwit goal.
+:   You are tougher than a mere mortal.
+Increase your maximum Health to 15.

 Strength of Kratos

 :   Imbued with power comparable to the titan personification of
     strength, you can break down most barriers with ease.
-    Add 2 to the dice pool to advance the Smash goal.
+    Add 2 to the dice pool to advance the Smash or Rescue goals.

-Stamina of Atlas
+Wisdom of Athena

-:   You are tougher than a mere mortal.
-Increase your maximum Health to 15.
+:   Your insight is unmatched by anyone save the gods themselves.
+    Add 2 to the dice pool to advance the Outwit or Allay goals.

 :::::::::::::::::::::::::::::::::::::